YoYoGames/GameMaker-Bugs/README.md

 <br />

-## 1. Update GmameMaker first to ensure this isn't fixed already, then review your logs and see our FAQs to confirm it's not a problem with your setup
+## 1. Update GameMaker first to ensure this isn't fixed already, then review your logs and see our FAQs to confirm it's not a problem with your setup

 If you're not on the current monthly release (at least - remember Betas are available also), then do not report something until you have confirmed the current release still shows the problem.
 This includes LTS users!